I work with those who have experienced loss or are in the midst of losing a beloved.

 I have a page full of resources and love here.

-How do you want to honor yourself and your baby?
+How do you want to honor yourself and loved one?

 There is much here to unpack.